GE sees 2012 energy profit up 10 percent, gas a focus

-GE, the world's biggest maker of jet engines and electric turbines, expects the energy unit to record an operating profit of about $7 billion this year, down from $7.3 billion in 2010, it told an analyst meeting at its executive training compound in Crotonville, New York.
+GE, the largest U.S. conglomerate, expects the unit to record an operating profit of about $7 billion this year, compared with $7.3 billion in 2010, it said in slides prepared for a presentation to analysts at its executive training compound in Crotonville, New York.

-That forecast presumes a rise in second-half profit after a 14 percent slide in the first half, which the company attributed to the cost of digesting recent acquisitions and weak demand for wind turbines, said Daniel Janki, a vice president.
-Energy accounted for 26.8 percent of GE's revenue through the first half of 2011.
+GE said it expects profit margins at the unit to come to about 15 percent of sales in 2012, steady with its expected 2011 level.
+The division's revenue, which accounted for 26.8 percent of the corporate total through the first six months of 2011, will reach $60 billion by 2014, up from the $37.5 billion last year.

+Its eventual goal is $100 billion in revenue, though it did not offer a time table.

 "We were more concerned about inflation a few months ago than we are today," Krenicki said.
 "It's moderating, so we don't see inflation as a headwind in 2012."